Arizona Home Buying Process

 What is the overall Home Buying Process?
 Of course there are lot of moving parts, but the entire process can be broken down into a few major points that you will need to understand and be prepared for as you start working with your agent and your Arizona mortgage lender.

-Step 1 – Getting Pre-Approved before you begin shopping for a home
+Step 1 – Filling out a Loan Application so you can get Pre-Approved before you begin shopping for a home

 Step 2 – Assemble your Home Buying Team